decred/politeia/politeiawww/cmd/politeiawwwcli/README.md

 ```

 `--verify` and `--paywall` are options that can be used when running
-politeiawww on testnet to make the user registration process a little simplier.
+politeiawww on testnet to make the user registration process a little simpler.

 `--verify` will satisfy the email verification requirement for the user.